 Thomas Machiels holds a master’s degree in history (2016) and urban design and planning (2018) from the University of Antwerp.
-He spent one semester at City University of Hong Kong, where he wrote his master thesis on smart card use in public transportation.
+He spent his last semester at City University of Hong Kong (2018).

 Thomas is also a member of the GECORO in Hasselt since September 2020 (municipal commission for spatial planning).

 A two-faced city, where east meets west, where space is scarce and every square inch counts, where life never stops.
 From the everlasting crowd between the uncountable skyscrapers ‘till the complete silence of the beautiful nature surrounding the city, after every corner a new discovery.
 More than ever a scene of tensions between its promised autonomy and China’s tightening grip.